 where $\mathbf{E}_i$ and $\mathbf{E}_u$ represent the stacked item embedding map and stacked user embedding map, respectively.
 Note that $|\text{N}(i)|$ and $|\text{N}(u)|$ represent the cardinality of $\text{N}(u)$ and $\text{N}(i)$, which are the number of historical interactions and the values can be controlled by historical data sampling.

-Constructing such embedding maps is advantageous in threefold.
-Firstly, by representing the historical interactions as embedding maps, our model is able to exploit the interaction signals internally (i.e. relationships among items and relationships among users), which empowers our model to learn users' representations and items' representations Secondly, different from outer-product operation which only considers pairwise dimensional interactions, our proposed embedding map reserve the latent information in the original embedding space, which enables our model to explicitly capture high-order dimensional interactions.
-The third, such design of embedding maps make it possible for our proposed COMET to capture the internal interactions and dimensional interactions simultaneously.
+Constructing such embedding maps is advantageous threefold.
+Firstly, by representing the historical interactions as embedding maps, our model is able to exploit the interaction signals internally (i.e. relationships among items and relationships among users), which empowers our model to learn users' representations and items' representations Secondly, different from the outer-product operation which only considers pairwise dimensional interactions, our proposed embedding map reserve the latent information in the original embedding space, which enables our model to explicitly capture high-order dimensional interactions.
+Thirdly, such a design of embedding maps makes it possible for our proposed COMET to capture the internal interactions and dimensional interactions simultaneously.

-\\\textbf{Interaction Modeling.}\quad The latent representations characterizes both users and items by vectors of factors, and a high matching score between user and item factors lead to a recommendation \cite{koren2009matrix}.
-Therefore, modeling the dimensional interactions among such factors are important to achieve personalized recommendations.